hackclub/hackclub/workshops/notesToSelf/README.md

 var note = {};
 ```

-And now we'll load it up with the note's title and content, with these subsequent lines:
+And now we'll store the title and content within our newly created `note` object, by typing this next:

 ```js
 note.title = noteTitle;